ryansgot/logging/README.md

 ### logging-android-appcenter artifact

 This contains implementations of [FSEventLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) and [FSDevMetricsLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) that are specific to Microsoft AppCenter's Analytics Android integration.
+The AppCenter crashes and analytics libraries do not have a built-in way to ensure the libraries are initialized early on in the application's lifecycle, so the [AppCenterInitializationProvider](logging-android-appcenter/src/main/java/com/fsryan/tools/logging/android/AppCenterInitializationProvider.kt) was added to this library to fill that void.

 ### logging-android-firebase artifact